Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 1. Go to this post on “PCA tidyverse style” by Claus O. Wilke, Professor of Integrative Biology

-2. Again, create a reproducible micro-report, this time, where you do a code-along with either the data in the post or e.g. the gravier-data or ?
+2. Again, create a reproducible micro-report together, this time, where you do a code-along with either the data in the post, the gravier data, and/or any other dataset.

 4. Your hand in will be a link to your micro-report in your GitHub group repository

-7. HOW TO HAND IN: Go to https://github.com/CAPTAIN_USERNAME/groupXX, copy the link and paste it into an empty text (.txt) file.
+8. HOW TO HAND IN: Go to http://github.com/rforbiodatascienceYY/groupXX, replace YY with year and groupXX with appropriate group number, then copy the link and paste it into an empty text (.txt) file.
 Hand in this text file.
+No need to zip your html file, since we are accessing it through the repository!